On lower bounds for the distances between APN functions

 has $2^n -2$ or $3 \cdot 2^n - 2$ solutions $(x,y,z) \in (\F_2^n)^3$ for every $(a,b) \in (\F_2^n)^2$.
 If so, then the system has $2^n -2$ solutions if $b \neq F(a)$ and $3 \cdot 2^n - 2$ solutions otherwise. \end{theorem}

-This useful characterization immediately tells us that the exclude multiplicity of any point in $(\F_2^n)^2 \setminus \graph F$ is $\frac{2^n-2}{6}$ when $F \colon \F_2^n \to \F_2^n$ is an AB function.
+This useful characterization immediately shows that the exclude multiplicity of any point in $(\F_2^n)^2 \setminus \graph F$ is $\frac{2^n-2}{6}$ when $F \colon \F_2^n \to \F_2^n$ is an AB function.
 The following result immediately follows and was first stated by Coulter and Kaleyski in \cite{CoulterKaleyski2021}.

 \begin{theorem} Suppose $F \colon \F_2^n \to \F_2^n$ is an AB function, and let $G \colon \F_2^n \to \F_2^n$ be an APN function such that $G \neq F$.
 Then